appscode/blog/content/post/kubedb-v2024.11.18/index.md

 ### Authentication

-In this release, we are adding `Memcached` authentication support.
-Before we were connecting to the `Memcached` database without any authentication.
-From now, we will need username and password to connect with the `Memcached` database.
-Users can set username and password using a secret or we will create a default one.
-The Yaml will be like bellow:
+In this release, we are introducing authentication support for Memcached.
+Previously, connections to the Memcached database were made without any authentication.
+Going forward, a username and password will be required to connect to the Memcached database.

+Users can provide their own username and password using a Kubernetes Secret, or the system will generate default credentials if none are provided.

+Below is an example of the YAML configuration:

+**Authentication Secret**:

 ```yaml